 Remove installing an application from the system –

 sudo pacman -R telegram-desktop

 Update system –

 sudo pacman -Syu

 Manjaro settings manager is really the control panel of the operating system.
 Unlike some other distributions, it aims to provide settings of everything under one settings manager.
 From the file manager, appearances, clipboard manager, workspaces to firewall options, kernels manager, user accounts, hardware configuration, almost every setting is available in Manjaro settings manager.

 Manjaro 21 “Ornara”

-You must be thinking why I am starting the review now.
+You must be thinking about why I am starting the review now.
 Manjaro 21 codenamed “Ornara” is the latest release.
-Manjaro team focuses on building a stable operating system more than more featured-rich operating system.
+Manjaro’s team focuses on building a stable operating system more than a more feature-rich operating system.

-So Ornara comes with the latest GNOME 3.38 that has improved fingerprint support, restart option in system menu, improved applications grid, new parental controls, and show battery percentage option, and a ton of other new features.
+So Ornara comes with the latest GNOME 3.38 with improved fingerprint support, restart option in the system menu, improved applications grid, new parental controls, show battery percentage option, and a ton of other new features.

 Ornara ships with Xfce 4.16 that has also received new features and improvements.
-And lastly KDE edition has got a new version as well with a bunch of new features, changes and fixes.
+And lastly, the KDE edition has got a new version with a bunch of new features, changes, and fixes.